goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0300 - The Rules of Engagement/Crafting Techniques.md

 ## Status Techniques

-Status Techniques are techniques that bestows a beneficial or detrimental effect upon one or more targets for a short period of time.
-While many aspects of a target can be affected by such techniques, the most common applications are increasing or reducing a target's modifier when they attempt to use the selected Skill, or increasing and reducing a target's Damage Output.
+Status Techniques are techniques that bestow a beneficial or detrimental effect upon a target for a short period of time.
+While many aspects of a target can be affected by such techniques, the most common applications are increasing or reducing a target's modifier when they attempt to use a Skill designated by the technique, or by either increasing or reducing a target's Damage Output when they make attacks.
 The table below shows the appropriate values to be added or subtracted from the target based on the Control Rank of the technique.

 | Rank | Skills    | Damage Output |
 |------|-----------|---------------|